Flakster/Tic-Tac-Toe/README.md

 Sometimes, the player must use his/her turn for placing a mark that blocks the opponent's path to win.
 In such a case, the board is likely to be full without any of the parti- cipants winning.
 If that situation arises, the game will end in a draw.

+# Running the tests

+For running the automated tests type **rspec spec/tictactoe_spec.rb** in the root directory of the project

  # Author